 - 1. Remove the instrument from its case and connect the thermoelectric condenser (or water-trap) and probe to the unit. - 2.
 Make sure the instrument is in a clean-air, room-temperature environment and turn it on.
 If you have a problem with the display initializing, please RESET the unit.
 The RESET switch is located next to the charger connector. - 3.
-IF YOU HAVE THE INFRARED OPTION, you must press ENTER to begin an autozero countdown.
-At the end of the countdown you are ready to use the instrument. - 4.
+IF YOU HAVE THE INFRARED (NDIR) OPTION, you must press ENTER to begin an autozero countdown.
+Allow instrument to warm up for 5 to 10 minutes before autozeroing. - 4.
 IF YOU DON'T HAVE THE INFRARED OPTION, you may bypass the initial autozero, although it is recommended that you zero the instrument once before beginning your tests.
+Allow instrument to warm up for 5 to 10 min. before autozeroing.
 To bypass the autozero, press the DISPLAY DATA key. - 5.
 After an autozero, if the status line of the display shows AUTOZERO COMPLETE, you are ready to use the instrument for your measurements.
 If at the end of the autozero countdown the display shows an error message for a particular sensor, see the troubleshooting table in section D of this chapter.